-- Teachers will record the steps taken to meet the needs of individual children through the use of a Provision Map, including entry and exit data to track the impact of such provision and each SENCO will have responsibility within their own school for ensuring these records are kept and available when needed. - This data will be entered onto the Federation tracking system, Insight, by the Assessment Lead following each termly summative assessment and will be used to support further provision planning. - The child voice and parental engagement will be supported through termly meetings following a combination of teacher and formal assessments through which progression will be discussed and next steps agreed.
-These outcomes will be recorded in an Individual Aspiration and an Individual Support Plan (IASP). - We will ensure that any member of staff is aware of additional needs and how to support individual children by the presence of a child voice 'All About Me' document within the class register.
+- Teachers will record the steps taken to meet the needs of individual children through the use of a Provision Map, including entry and exit data to track the impact of such provision and the SENDCo will have responsibility for ensuring these records are kept and available when needed. - This data will be entered onto the Federation tracking system, Insight, by the Assessment Lead following each termly summative assessment and will be used to support further provision planning. - The child voice and parental engagement will be supported through termly meetings following a combination of teacher and formal assessments through which progression will be discussed and next steps agreed.
+These outcomes will be recorded in an Individual Aspiration and an Individual Support Plan (IASP).

-If we refer a child for statutory assessment/Education Health and Care Plan, we will provide the LA with a record of our graduated response work with the child to date.
+If we refer a child for statutory assessment/Education Health and Care Plan, we will provide the Local Authority with a record of our graduated response work with the child to date.

 When any concern is initially noticed it is the responsibility of the class teacher to take steps to address the issue.
-Parents will be consulted and specific intervention put in place and monitored for a period of up to 1 term.
+Parents will be consulted, and specific intervention put in place and monitored for a period of up to 2 terms.
 If no progress is noted after this time the child may be added to the school SEND register with parental permission.
-The class teacher after discussion with the SENCO will then provide additional interventions that are additional to those provided as part of the school's differentiated curriculum and the child will be given individual learning targets which will be applied within the class room.
-These targets will be monitored by the class teacher and teaching assistants within the class and reviewed formally with the SENCO, parents and young person.
+The class teacher after discussion with the SENDCo will then provide additional interventions that are additional to those provided as part of the school's differentiated curriculum and the child will be given individual learning targets which will be applied within the classroom.
+These targets will be monitored by the class teacher and teaching assistants within the class and reviewed formally with the SENDCo, parents and young person.